mikermcneil/beacon/README.md

 Snippet Manager:
 ---

-The goal of this is to create a library of commonly used snippets, which can be passed information or easily overridden.
+The goal of this is to create a library of commonly used template components, which can be passed information or easily overridden.
 This is inspired by WordPress' template tag system, the WP get_template_part function, and the punch-thirdparty-snippets-helper library.
 Maybe over time, this could grow into a full plugin system.

 Some snippets don't need any settings.
 Other snippets take a single setting, this is available as 'id' inside the snippet.
 Other snippets need more settings, you can pass them a JSON object.